 Many sellers will accept a cash offer that is lower than listing price as they believe the odds of the transaction closing quickly are higher.
 When the seller finds out that the buyer needs financing, they are not always willing to change the terms of the contract.

-Other buyers believes that no one will notice that a material change has occurred.
+Other buyer’s believe that no one will notice that a material change has occurred.
 It is unlikely that this will happen.
 In this age of institutional sellers, offshore loan servicers and asset managers, the rules are rigid and inflexible.

 The end result is frequently that the buyer has put down a deposit, paid for appraisals and inspections and losses everything when the seller refuses to change the method of payment and the buyer cannot close.

 Real Estate Investment Financing Options

 A buyer that cannot pay cash has several real estate financing options:

 - Conventional loan

 - Government loan

 - Hard money loan

 They can borrow from a conventional lender, such as a bank.
 A bank loan will likely be one of the least expensive types of financing, but a bank loan will generally require a large down payment by the buyer and be subject to significant underwriting and delays.